 CONTENT IS KING

 I find in this region that many bloggers write from a place of ego.
 It’s all ‘me me me‘ and ‘look how amazing I am, look at my life.’
-Which is great, if you can justify your value to a company who needs you to covert your amazingness into sales.
+This is great if you can justify how to covert your amazingness into sales for a company.
+Think about it, sounds easier said than done.

 Yes, blogging eventually becomes selling.

-You become a virtual sales assistant either by posting reviews, affiliate links & discount codes or enticing people to stay or visit where you did.
+You become a glamourised virtual sales assistant either by posting reviews, affiliate links & discount codes or enticing people to stay or visit where you did.
+Brands come to you so that they can use your following to drive sales, get it?
+It’s all about money.

 Your content should always be original and personalised.
 Copying and pasting city facts about Milan (or where ever you visited) from Wikipedia or another blog can easily be traced and is quite obvious, making you look amateur.